-Table 29.3 Attribute Elements
+Table 31.3 Attribute Elements

-Name Description name The name of the attribute defined in the AS clause of the query. counter Whether the attribute is a counter type. • true: the attribute is a counter type. • false: the attribute is not a counter type. type The attribute value type.
+Description The name of the attribute defined in the AS clause of the query.
+Whether the attribute is a counter type. • true: the attribute is a counter type. false: the attribute is not a counter type.
+The attribute value type.
 Possible values are INTEGER, STRING or FLOAT.